vanzonr/rarray/tutorial.md

 This format with the curly braces is chosen as it is unique and can therefore be correctly read in again by input streams.

-A second way to set the values of an array at once is using a similar curly braces format as the argument of the fill method:
+A second way to set the values of an existing array at once is using a similar curly braces format as the argument of the fill method:
 ```cpp
 #include <rarray>